dbakong/crudapi/README.md

-# crudapi
+# crud_api
-CRUD flask API
+Basic API with CRUD capabilities

+This was built with SQLAlchemy and Flask